datharv07/To-Do-List/README.md

 ## Features

 - Add tasks
-- Mark tasks as completed
+- Mark tasks as completed , ongoing , not-started
 - Delete tasks
 - Tasks are stored in local storage for persistence